Welcome to today's edition of the Rush 24-7 podcast.

 And I guarantee you this was not factored.

-Whatever they thought would happen on the road to the coronation, they didn't think this would happen.
+Whatever they thought would happen on the road to the coronation, they didn't think this was going to happen.

 They're upset on the Democrat side about all the enthusiasm for Bernie Sanders and none for Hillary.